stevehamilton1/stevehamilton1.github.io/_posts/2014-3-3-Hello-World.md

 title: Research
 ---

-It is well known that males have a higher incidence and mortality for the majority of non-reproductive cancers, and many other diseases.
+It is well known that males have a higher incidence and mortality for the majority of non-reproductive cancers, and many other diseases, but the genomic mechanisms behind this sex disapity are largely unknown.
+My work investigates the role of escape genes on the inactive X chromosome in females in disease response and how they might contribute to the sex disparities seen in diseases.
+This is done using comparision analyses on large genomic databases like the Cancer Genome Atlas program (TCGA) and Genotype-tissue Expression project (GTEx).

 ![_config.yml]({{ site.baseurl }}/images/TestingEXITSas_aGenomicMechanism_for_MaleBiasedCancers.png)